wp-media/imagify-plugin/README.md

 Dramatically reduce image file sizes without losing quality, make your website load faster, boost your SEO and save money on your bandwidth.

 Imagify is the most advanced image compression tool, you can now use this power directly in WordPress.
-After enabling it all your images including thumbnails will be automatically optimized on the fly when uploaded into WordPress.
+After enabling it, all your images including thumbnails will be automatically optimized when uploaded into WordPress.
+You can also use Imagify to convert and serve WebP images for free.
-Imagify also supports webp format: a webp version of each image can be created, according the chosen optimization level.

 WooCommerce and NextGen Gallery compatible.